gracezheng72/Quizzz-app/README.md

    npm start
    ```
 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to take the quiz in your browser.